Physiotherapy Society

 Upcoming Courses (CPD):

-Massage course - (Date: TBC)
+Sports Massage Course - (Date: TBC)

-Taping Course - 19/02/2025
+Sports Taping Course - (Date: TBC)

 If you wish to attend any of these above courses, please keep an eye out for an email being sent directly to you with more information!